 Campus involvement enhances your classroom learning and you will find a wide range of opportunities for developing leadership skills.
 Our campus activity fair, LogJam, will take place in our backyard, Todd Field, on the first

 Puget Sound requires all students to live on-campus for their first two academic years

 If you have decided not to attend Puget Sound this fall, please notify Residence Life in writing as soon as possible.
-Failure to do so before the end of the first day of classes, 5 p.m. on Monday, August 29, may result in a bill room charges for the entire fall semester.
+Failure to do so before the end of the first day of classes by 5 p.m. may result in a bill room charges for the entire fall semester.